On being … a never-ending voyage

 The truth is, I’ve always been drawn to bright pink, but it took me a long time to even admit that.
 If you’re having a hard time imagining the colour, I may as well call it by its pop name: Barbie Pink.
 (It’s actually Pantone® 219C, if you’re curious) I think I’ve always been embarrassed to own up to liking Barbie Pink because the colour is so strongly associated with girlie-girls.
 (I certainly don’t fit the Wikipedia description of a girlie-girl: a woman who presents herself in a traditionally feminine way.)

 While I didn’t feel funny about choosing hot pink bath towels, just because you like a colour doesn’t mean you should wear it, right?
-The thing about Barbie Pink clothing is it’s pretty hard to bend in when you’re wearing it.
+The thing about Barbie Pink clothing is it’s pretty hard to blend in when you’re wearing it.
 Indeed, that may be part of the draw for some – but it’s not for me.
 Finally, after WAY too much debate, I ended up getting the fuchsia top.
 It looks fabulous with the black and white pants and besides, I figured, one look at my sneakers and everyone’ll know that I’m not a Barbie wanna-be.

 They say that one of the good things about getting older is that you’re more willing to be yourself.
 Being myself hasn’t really ever been much of a problem for me, but what has surprised me about getting older is how much there is yet to discover about myself.
 And the nice thing about growing old is that I have more time to learn about my (hidden) likes and perhaps a few (hidden) judgements – like about who wears what colours!

-maybe about some of your tastes changing, or perhaps things you now more freely
+What about you?
+Any surprise discoveries about yourself – maybe about some of your tastes changing, or perhaps things you now more freely admit to than you once might have?

 © 2024 Ingrid Sapona